 What is the penalty for perjury in family court?

-Penalties for perjury in family court range from civil penalties to jail time, with statutory issues that range from Class D misdemeanors all the way up to the felony level.
+From getting caught lying in a custody case to lying about assets in the community estate, penalties for perjury in family court range from civil penalties to jail time, with statutory issues that range from Class D misdemeanors all the way up to the felony level.
 While our firm doesn’t handle criminal cases, the range of punishment generally depends on the criminal nature involved and the jurisdiction in which the case is being heard.

+What happens if you lie under oath in family court?
 Family court judges do take perjury very seriously.
 Texas judges won’t hesitate to send a party directly from family court to jail in the middle of a divorce trial.
 We’ve heard judges say, “Mr. Jones, get off the stand, you’re going straight to the DA’s office.
 Sheriff, take him down there and book him.
 DA, I’m pressing charges for perjury.”
 That moment when the party gets hauled down to jail can be pretty scary for the accused.

 What generally transpires after the booking will be the parties paying more attorney’s fees and waiting for civil remedies.
 Judges do understand that people in divorce and custody cases are dealing with tumultuous situations, and they don’t want to put people in jail.
 However, they don’t want people to lie and won’t tolerate it.